valerii-yevdochenko/subscribe_plugin/README.md

 # Subscribe plugin

-My first refactoring the plugin (https://github.com/wppunk/subscribe-patterns) using all knowladge about KISS, DRY, YAGNI, SOLID, GRASP and other principles.
+My first refactoring the plugin (https://github.com/wppunk/subscribe-patterns) using all knowledge about KISS, DRY, YAGNI, SOLID, GRASP and other principles.

-## Instalation
+## Installation

 ```bash
 composer install